chownsauce/SpotifyYoutube/README.md

 4) Run the application
 `python3 create_playlist.py`
    * Navigate to the URL when asked to authorize the application.
-   * Log in to your Youtube account that contains the playlist titled 'spotify'
+   * Log in to your Youtube account that contains the playlist titled 'Spotify'
    * Spotify will attempt to add all songs to the playlist, but there is no guarantee that all songs will be added

 [Account Overview]: <https://www.spotify.com/us/account/overview/>